h3h/magicio/README.md

 *[Ma-jih-shee-oh]*

 The well-timed revealer.
-Code to automate cadence-driven actions in web browser UIs.
+Code to automate cadence-driven actions on words, phrases and paragraphs on web pages.

 ## Usage